 There are a few simple ways to give your skin a helping hand so that your pores don’t become overly clogged during a workout.

 - Take a clean towel into the gym with you.
-The key is proper use.
+The key to prevent acne is proper use.
 Gently pat your skin dry to remove excess sweat.
 Don’t rub!
 Vigorous rubbing can irritate pores, causing skin inflammation and spot breakouts.

-- If you are prone to back acne (b-acne) or other body breakouts make sure you exercise wearing clothing that allows your skin to breathe and doesn’t trap sweat against your skin.
+- If you are prone to back acne (b-acne) or other body breakouts make sure you exercise wearing clothing that allows your skin to breathe and doesn’t trap sweat against your top layer of skin – it could make your acne worse.

 - Change out of your gym wear as soon as possible after your workout and wash it before your next gym session as it will be harbouring sweat and oil.
 And remember to wipe out your gym bag.
 You don’t want to transfer dirt and bacteria between sessions.

-- Shower as soon as you can post-workout to make sure you remove excess sweat and oil from your skin.
+- Shower as soon as you can post-workout to make sure you remove excess sweat and oil from your skin, and you may try to squeeze in a quick skin care routine too.
 If your schedule doesn’t allow for a shower straight away, then at least change your clothing.

 - Gym equipment can also harbour dirt and bacteria.
 Give any equipment you use a quick wipe before and after you use it.
 Avoid touching your face and any other areas prone to spot breakouts whilst using weights and machines.
 Using a hand sanitiser can help with this, effectively reducing the chance of bacterial transfer.

 - Stay Hydrated.
 It’s vital that you keep up your liquids during a workout.
-Dehydration is not good for your skin and certainly won’t help with your spot breakouts.
+Dehydration is not good for healthy skin and dry skin certainly won’t help with your spot breakouts.